-2008-09: Though he played behind Jake Allen (STL), already rather highly touted in his own right, Jean-Francois Berube caught the eyes of many despite his limited work.
-Playing in just 20 games with a record of 6-9, Berube posted a goals-against-average of 2.89 and a save percentage of .900.
+2008-09: Jean-Francois Berube played behind Jake Allen (STL), a highly-touted goalie in his own right with the Montreal Juniors in his first QMJHL season.
+Berube caught the eyes of many despite his limited work.
+In 20 regular season games he had a record of 6-9 with a goals-against-average of 2.89 and a save percentage of .900.

 2010-11: Berube signed a three-year, entry-level contract with Los Angeles in May 2011 after a busy (and successful) third season in the QMJHL.
 Berube appeared in 50 games for the Montreal Juniors and his 32 wins were second-most in the league.
 He had three shutouts with a 2.60 GAA and .902 save percentage.
 Berube’s final mark of 32-15 included eight overtime losses as he kept the Juniors in the game on most nights.
 After finishing first in the West Division, Montreal advanced to the second round of the playoffs.
 Berube was 6-4 in the playoffs and had two shutouts with a 2.79 GAA and .901 save percentage.